-Lack of emption Rights

-Statutory Pre- In the event that pre-emption rights are required on the issue or transfer of shares, they would need to be "hard-wired" into the articles of association of a Jersey company (and, potentially, Shareholders' Agreement).
+Lack of Statutory Pre- In the event that pre-emption rights are emption required on the issue or transfer of shares, Rights they would need to be "hard-wired" into the articles of association of a Jersey company (and, potentially, Shareholders' Agreement).
+Statutory pre-emption rights are codified under the UK law, which prescribes that the existing shareholders are to be offered any shares that the company proposes to allot in advance of and on the same or more favourable terms than any nonshareholder.